rishhi-patel/strapi-v4/README.md

 # Plugin for Scraping movies
-this plugin scraps movie details fron https://www.pathe.tn/fr and associate with https://www.themoviedb.org and also it lets user to associate movies that couldn't be matched automatically and saved scraped cinema showtimes and associated movies in the Strapi database.
-Also it synchronizes movie data periodically (https://github.com/rishhi-patel/strapi-v4/blob/main/config/cron-tasks.js#L6).
+This powerful plugin efficiently extracts movie details from the website https://www.pathe.tn/fr and seamlessly links them with the comprehensive database available at https://www.themoviedb.org.
+Additionally, it empowers users to manually associate movies that couldn't be matched automatically, ensuring a complete and accurate collection.
+The plugin intelligently stores scraped cinema showtimes and their corresponding associated movies in the highly flexible and reliable Strapi database.
+Moreover, it enables the synchronization of movie data at regular intervals, ensuring that the information is always up-to-date with help of  corn job.(https://github.com/rishhi-patel/strapi-v4/blob/main/config/cron-tasks.js#L6).

 Note : Strapi-v4's Typescript plugin has some dependency bugs wich breaks app so i developed whole plugin in Javascript.